fleetdm/fleet/handbook/marketing/README.md

 ### Send one-off swag
 There are many times in which community members, customers, and contributors are in need of some cool Fleet swag.
 We use [Postal](https://www.postal.com/) to fulfill these swag requests.
 Postal warehouses Fleet swag that is available to send directly.
 There are two main ways to send swag through Postal: Direct sends and "Magic links".

-**Magic links**: This is a great
-This is a great option to send when we only know the item we'd like to send and want the recipient to fill out their own contact information and shipping details.
+**Magic links**: This is a great option to send when we only know the item we'd like to send and want the recipient to fill out their own contact information and shipping details.
 These links can be used by anyone who has access to the link, so only send to the desired recipient.

 - Log in to [Postal](https://app.postal.io/items/postals) and make sure "Approved items" is checked in the top left.
 - For approved items, hover over the item that you would like to send and click the chain icon.